IgniteUI/igniteui-docfx/en/components/linear_progress.md

 #### Dynamic Progress

-You can dynamically change the progress value of the circular progress bar, using controls to change the value of the progress.
-We can achieve that by binding the value, using a custom variable:
+You can dynamically change the value of the progressbar by using external controls like buttons.
+To achieve this, we can bind the value to a class property:

 ```html
 <div class="linear-container">